Refunds and Voids

 How Anedot Handles Chargebacks:

-For full details on chargeback responsibilities and fees, please refer to Anedot’s Terms of Service.
+For full details on chargeback responsibilities and fees, refer to Anedot’s Terms of Service.

 ACH Returns